RachelFurlong-dev/milestone-project3-v1/README.md

 - User to be provided with an about page to find out more about Houseplantr.
 - Design a 404 page to redirect users to the home page (if they enter a houseplantr url incorrectly).

+## Promotional Opportunity
+- Build upon plant care on the card reveal section, to promote a Houseplantr podcast on YouTube.
+- Add links from the app to Houseplantr's social media sites including YouTube and Vimeo.

 # Design:
 ## Colour scheme